sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 {: .no_toc }

-This section is intended for users who have learned at least the basics of Matlab scriptwriting and wish to use EEGLAB and its many functions to automate and/or customize data analyses.
+This section is intended for users who have learned at least the basics of MATLAB scriptwriting and wish to use EEGLAB and its many functions to automate and/or customize data analyses.

 <details open markdown="block">